Is It Safe to Travel to Turkey in 2026? Honest Safety Guide

 Cities and Regions: Istanbul, Antalya, Bodrum, Fethiye, Izmir, Cappadocia (Nevsehir/Goreme), Pamukkale

 Western and coastal Turkey operates at a safety level comparable to southern Europe.
 These areas have mature tourism infrastructure, well-patrolled tourist districts, reliable emergency services, and strong consular presence.
-Standard travel precautions apply -- petty crime exists but violent crime against tourists is uncommon.
+Standard travel precautions apply, petty crime exists but violent crime against tourists is uncommon.
 These destinations collectively receive the vast majority of Turkey's 50+ million annual visitors.

 4. Is Istanbul Safe for Tourists?